utlib/collections-uoft/docs/documentation/2024-migration-guide.md

 **1) Can I resume ingesting new collections and images into the New Collections U of T Platform?**

-_Yes, after it goes live on April 29th and if you have an existing repository page in Collections U of T, then you will be able to add new collections and items at any time.
+_Yes, after it goes live on May 21st and if you have an existing repository page in Collections U of T, then you will be able to add new collections and items at any time.
 UTL ITS will support facilitated ingest throughout 2024 as we continue monitoring the performance of the New Collections U of T Platform.
 Please [email ITS](mailto:digitalinitiatives@library.utoronto.ca) if you need ingest and editing support.
 Facilitated ingest instructions can be found on the [Ingest Instructions](https://utlib.github.io/collections-uoft/documentation/ingest-instructions) page in addition to forthcoming training drop in sessions and additional ingest support documentation._

 _Please consider that the Collections U of T Service will be operating at reduced capacity from July 2024 until Summer 2025 due to ITS staffing.
 If you have ingest requests requiring significant metadata support please let us know as soon as possible._